algorithmica-org/algorithmica/content/english/hpc/analyzing-performance/compilation.md

 An interesting fact is that these checks are quite rarely actually executed during runtime, because compiler can often prove during compilation time that everything is fine — for example, when iterating in a `for` loop from 1 to the array size and indexing $i$-th element on each step.

-When compiler can't prove inexistence of corner cases, but you can, you can use the machanism of undefined behavior to provide it with additional information.
+When compiler can't prove inexistence of corner cases, but you can, you can use the mechanism of undefined behavior to provide it with additional information.
 Clang has a helpful `__builtin_assume` function where you can put a statement that is guaranteed to be true, and compiler will use this assumption.
 In GCC you can do the same with `__builtin_unreachable`:

 ```cpp
 void assume(bool pred) {